Preparing for budget crunch, conferences ask NCAA for relief

 The letter came to light the same day as the University of Cincinnati in the AAC announced it was dropping its men’s soccer program to cut costs.
 Earlier this month, Old Dominion of C-USA cut its wrestling program.

 NCAA rules require Division I schools to sponsor at least 16 varsity sports.

-“We have been working closely with our membership for the past few weeks developing potential options to address the challenges created by the COVID-19 pandemic,” Mountain West Commissioner Craig Thompson said in a statement.
-“Other conferences are engaged in the same process and this collaborative request from the Group of Five is intended as the sort of creative alternative these unprecedented times demand.”
+The commissioners also requested lifting rules that required schools:

+— Offer a minimum of 200 athletic grants-in-aid per year or spend at least $4 million in grants-in-aid on athletes, and provide 90% of the permissible maximum grants-in-aid in football over a rolling two-year period.

+— Once every two years on a rolling basis, average at least 15,000 in actual or paid attendance for all home football games.
+This requirement applies only to FBS schools.